 The Board does not consider it appropriate for Directors to be appointed for a specific term as recommended by principle 4 of the AIC Code and provision B.2.3 of the UK Code.
 The UK Code requires all Directors of FTSE 350 companies to retire annually.
-This has been the Company's practice since 2007 and each Director will retire at the forthcoming Annual General Meeting and offer himself for re-election.
+This has been the Company's practice since 2007 and each Director will retire at the forthcoming Annual General Meeting and (with the exception of Martin Hamilton-Sharp) offer himself for re-election.